MrJouts/CW-TP-01/bootstrap/README.md

 ### Running documentation locally

-1. If necessary, [install Jekyll](http://jekyllrb.com/docs/installation) and other Ruby dependencies with `bundle install`.
+1. If necessary, [install Jekyll](http://jekyllrb.com/docs/installation) and other Ruby dependencies with 'bundle install'.
    **Note for Windows users:** Read [this unofficial guide](http://jekyll-windows.juthilo.com/) to get Jekyll up and running without problems.
-2. From the root `/bootstrap` directory, run `bundle exec jekyll serve` in the command line.
+2. From the root '/bootstrap' directory, run 'bundle exec jekyll serve' in the command line.
-4. Open `http://localhost:9001` in your browser, and voilà.
+4. Open 'http://localhost:9001' in your browser, and voilà.

 Learn more about using Jekyll by reading its [documentation](http://jekyllrb.com/docs/home/).